 Chicago Coalition for the Homeless and its Law Project has awarded renewable $2,500 college scholarships to four students who succeeded in high school while coping with homelessness.
-Funded by private donors and grants, CCH has awarded more than $270,000 to 55 students since 2004.
+Funded by private donors and grants, CCH has awarded $275,000 to 55 students over the past 13 years.

 Scholarship winners Mayra Fajardo, Niani Scott, Prince Washington, and Avery Williams were honored at a public awards event on June 22.

 “We are inspired by these remarkable students,” said Law Project Director Patricia Nix-Hodes.
 “Despite unstable housing and other barriers, they have demonstrated a commitment to their education.
 We look forward to seeing what these leaders accomplish in their college years and beyond.”

 Our program’s newest college graduate, Gesenia Viviescas, was featured speaker at an awards event hosted by Loyola University Chicago School of Law.

 In May Gesenia earned a bachelor’s degree from DePauw University in Greencastle, Ind., majoring in religious studies and spending a term in China.
 She served as a DePauw Presidential Ambassador, president of her sorority, and participated in DePauw student government.
 This spring Gesenia won a prestigious Fulbright award to teach English in Taiwan next school year.
 She hopes to later earn a master’s degree in international studies, with an eye to entering the diplomatic service.